We offer the opportunity to individuals to come aside for a day to reflect in quiet and stillness.

-Led quiet days usually take place monthly on Saturdays.
-A sister from our congregation will lead reflections and offer advice that will lead the participants into prayer.
-On a personal quiet day the participants will direct their own time and prayer as they are comfortable making use of the Chapel, prayer room and grounds.
+On a personal quiet day, you will direct your own time and prayer as you are comfortable making use of the Chapel, Prayer Room and grounds.
 Another room may be occasionally free but cannot be guaranteed.
 Spiritual Direction may be available but must be booked in advance.

 To book quiet days please phone or email to confirm availability and to complete a booking form.
-The suggested donation for quiet days is £10 per person.
-However, we would not wish anyone to feel they cannot come and we would welcome donations of any amount.
+The contribution for personal quiet days is £10 per person.
+However, we would not wish anyone to feel they cannot come, and we would welcome contributions of any amount.

 Suggestions for using the time of silence

 (Provided and used with the kind permission from the Retreat Association)

 Do nothing at all…sit or kneel or lie down…and wait for God to lead, to speak, to put ideas and thoughts and prayers into the mind.
 Relax and rest.
 If literally doing nothing at all is impossible, do something creative with the hands.

 Use something to ‘spark off prayer’…the Bible, the hymn-book, phrases or short prayers…use something quite short and dwell on it.
 Read books about prayer or a book of prayers, being prepared to stop reading in order to pray.

 Walk about in the garden, thinking, taking no notice of anyone else, being aware of God.

 Stay in the chapel and use the time for your own usual prayers, with the added help that there is more time than usual.